neoneye/loda-outlier-programs/script/readme.md

 ### Run `maintenance` task

-This ensures that the `loda-outlier-programs` repo is good condition.
+This ensures that the `loda-outlier-programs` repo is in a good condition.
 It fixes dirnames, filenames.
 Removes debug footers from programs.

 ```
 PROMPT> rake maintenance